unit72784/Diabolic-Drive/README.md

 ### ATMEGA32U4
    + Uploading Arduino Sketches : by directly plug your Diabolic Drive into the computer as ATMEGA32U4 has native USB support through USB transceiver built into it that handles the USB connection .
 ### Access ATMEGA32U4 Bootloader
    + This is a unique and never existed before way by UNIT 72784  That gives you the full control over ATMEGA32U4 of a Diabolic Drive through USB3.0 defined pins ..
-The Diabolic Drive uses a modified version of the Caterina-promicro16 bootloader by default, and is also compatible with the Arduino Leonardo bootloader.
+Diabolic Drive uses a modified version of the Arduino Leonardo bootloader by default and is also compatible with the original Arduino Leonardo bootloader.
 <p align="center">
   <a href="https://www.youtube.com/watch?v=L3nXUaHzDiY">
     <img alt="Diabolic Drive Access ATMEGA32U4 Bootloader through USB3.0 defined pins POC " src="https://i3.ytimg.com/vi/L3nXUaHzDiY/maxresdefault.jpg" width="640">